ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

   most cases when the pool is large and diverse enough the resources on the system are used almost constantly.
 * **Cost.** Bulk purchasing and government funding mean that the cost to the research community for using these systems is significantly less than it would be otherwise.
+In some Universities HPC is free at the point of use for researchers.
 * **Convenience.** Maybe your calculations just take a long time to run or are otherwise inconvenient to run on your personal computer.
 There's no need to tie up your own computer for hours when you can use someone else's instead.